lindseyhau/CIND820/README.md

 Exploratory Data Analysis was performed on each dataset using charts, histograms, correlation heatmaps, and lineplots to identify relationships between variables and patterns in bike share usage.

 ## 4. Model Evaluation
 An inital model evaluation was performed using Linear Regression.
-The model will be further improved, and addition models will be evaluated using Random Forest Regression, and Gradient Boosting Regression.
+The model will be further improved, and additional models will be evaluated using Random Forest Regression, and Gradient Boosting Regression.